-ACT TON CATEGORY 3: OTHER LAND USE AND RELATED REGULATORY CHA NGES Land Use and Regulatory Changes Rationale and Complete Communities Analysis Specifics (if applicable) Recommended Time Frame Supporting Actions Action 3A: Increase development permit exemptions and fast track options for approving infill Development Permits for developments of 4 units or less.
+ACT TION CATEGORY 3: OTHER LAND USE AND RELATED REGULATORY CHA NGES Land Use and Regulatory Changes Rationale and Complete Communities Analysis Specifics (if applicable) Recommended Time Frame Supporting Actions Action 3A: Increase development permit exemptions and fast track options for approving infill Development Permits for developments of 4 units or less.
 This action should be combined with a revised set of Design Guidelines that provide comfort to Council and the community surrounding expectations for the form and character of new infill in existing neighbourhoods, in light of concerns raised in the public survey.
-Medium Term (1-3 years) To be completed concurrently with Action 2B.
+Medium Term (2-4 years) To be completed concurrently with Action 2B.
 Action 3B: Create an Infill Development Permit Guideline 'Checklist' A checklist, with additional explanation, can assist developers, designers, and builders in interpreting, and meeting Development Permit Design Guidelines requirements for infill housing projects (which require a DP).
-Examples of similar checklists can be accessed here: - City of Coquitlam - City of Duncan - City of Courtenay Short Term (within 1 year) Action 3C: Prepare an infill housing development guide and/or webpage for owners and developers that provides a 'onestop' information source for infill.
-This resource should include, at minimum, the following: - Guidance for determining zoning and permitted uses - Development approvals Process overview - Building Permit process overview - Development Application Checklist - Identification of: o required fees o different types of infill o landscaping requirements o tree placement guideline o servicing requirements Short Term (within 1 year)
+Examples of similar checklists can be accessed here: - City of Coquitlam - City of Duncan - City of Courtenay Short Term (1 - 2 years) Action 3C: Prepare an infill housing development guide and/or webpage for owners and developers that provides a 'one- stop' information source for infill.
+This resource should include, at minimum, the following: Guidance for determining zoning and permitted uses Development approvals Process overview Building Permit process overview Development Application Checklist Identification of: required fees different types of infill landscaping requirements tree placement guideline servicing requirements Short Term (1 - 2 years)

 The City of Kelowna has developed a Fast Track Infill Housing Process intended to expedite the necessary approvals for infill housing as a method to try and increase supply and lower the barrier for construction of new housing.
 A similar approach may be explored in the City of West Kelowna.
 Action 3D: Assess landscaping standards to support tree retention and replacement for infill development.
 The development of standards such as an approved planting and tree list is strongly recommended for providing environmental benefits, enhancing the microclimate for residents, and screening and delineating areas within infill housing developments.
 Specification of required landscaping elements such as fencing, trees and vegetation will also aid in creating visual appeal.
 Preservation of greenspace was identified as a priority by the community.
-Short Term (within 1 year) To be completed concurrently with Action 3A
+Short Term (1 - 2 years) To be completed concurrently with Action 3A